 - For the start of the walk, feel free to freestyle.
 You are basically walking from the bottom to the top of the hill, and there are a number of trails up.
 You will see what I mean when you are there.

-Map for the Winnats Pass circular walk route in the Peak District
+Map for the Winnats Pass circular walk route

 Starting on Old Mam Tor road, walk to the end where you will see a cave to your left.
 I didn’t have a look in it, because that’s where spiders live, but feel free to go check it out.
 After the cave, continue up the road and through the gate.